Dylan-Duault/classcroute-puppeteer/readme.md

 # Classcroute Puppeteer

 You didn't prepare food and are to busy to order ?
 No worries !

 This bot will do all the work for you.
-Just make sure you have the money required to pay the delivery.
+Just make sure you have the money on you to pay the delivery guy.

 ## Variable Configurations